 Use this Quick Guide to find out which travel documents you need for the Vancouver to Seattle border crossing and how to get them, including how to get a NEXUS card or enhanced driver's license.
+Consider local laws before attempting to take anything across the border that may not be legal in the other country, including taxable goods as you may need special documentation for importing or exporting goods even for personal use.

-For information on duty-free limits and transportation options, see Vancouver to Seattle Crossing the Border: Complete Guide.
+For information on duty-free limits and transportation options, see Vancouver to Seattle Crossing the...
+Border: Complete Guide.

 01 of 04